 As noted in FAQ A-4, an LEA is also required to develop a plan for use of ARP ESSER funds that is distinct from the plan for the safe return to in-person instruction and continuity of services.
-Under the interim final requirements, an LEA must, in developing its plan for use of ARP ESSER funds, engage in meaningful consultation as described in FAQ A-4 above.
-An LEA may use its ARP ESSER funds for that required stakeholder engagement for the plan for the use of ARP ESSER funds as well as the stakeholder engagement and consultation for the LEA's plan for the safe return to in-person instruction and continuity of services.
+Under the Interim Final Requirements of April 22, 2021, an LEA must, in developing its plan for use of ARP ESSER funds, engage in meaningful consultation as described in FAQ A-4 above.
+An LEA may use its ARP ESSER funds for that required stakeholder engagement for the plan for the use of ARP ESSER funds as well as the stakeholder engagement and consultation for the LEA's plan for the safe return to inperson instruction and continuity of services.
 An LEA should translate relevant materials and obtain the services of interpreters, as needed, to engage its English learners and families with limited English proficiency (which may be done using ESSER funds).

 B-6.
 May ESSER and GEER funds be used for construction?

-Yes.
+(Updated December 7, 2022)

 Construction is authorized under Title VII of the ESEA (Impact Aid) and therefore is an allowable use of GEER and ESSER funds under sections 18002(c)(3) and 18003(d)(1) of the CARES Act, sections 312(c)(3) and 313(d)(1) of the CRRSA Act, and section 2001(e)(2) of the ARP Act.
-The broad Impact Aid definition of "construction" includes new construction as well as remodeling, alterations, renovations, and repairs under which many activities related to COVID-19 would likely fall.
-However, the Department discourages LEAs from using ESSER and GEER funds for new construction because this use of funds may limit an LEA's ability to support other essential needs or initiatives.
-Remodeling, renovation, and new construction are often time-consuming, which may not be workable under the shorter timelines associated with ESSER and GEER funds.
+The broad Impact

+Aid definition of "construction" includes new construction as well as remodeling, alterations, renovations, and repairs under which many activities related to COVID-19 would likely fall.14

+However, the Department strongly discourages LEAs from using ESSER or GEER funds for new construction because this use of funds may limit an LEA's ability to support other essential needs or initiatives.
+Extensive remodeling, renovation, and new construction are often time-consuming, which may not be workable under the shorter timelines associated with ESSER and GEER funds.
 These types of activities are also subject to a number of additional Federal requirements, as detailed below.